andreafalzetti/okteto-load-testing-with-artillery/README.md

 # Okteto Load Testing Sample using Artillery

-This example shows how to use the [Okteto CLI](https://github.com/okteto/okteto) to develop a Go Sample App directly in Kubernetes and leaveraging the `okteto test` command to run load testing using [Artillery.io](https://www.artillery.io/).
+This example shows how to use the [Okteto CLI](https://github.com/okteto/okteto) to develop a Go Sample App directly in Kubernetes and leveraging the `okteto test` command to run load testing using [Artillery.io](https://www.artillery.io/).

 ## How it works